BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Our Evaluation Framework

 \subsection{Analyze}

-\textbf{Objective}: The goal of the evaluation at the \texttt{Analyze} layer is to check whether SUEs can \emph{analyze} \emph{new project contexts} with different build systems while adopting learned fixing strategies, dependencies, and usage scenarios.
+\textbf{Objective}: The goal of the evaluation at the \texttt{Analyze} layer is to assess whether SUEs can identify and repair bugs that preserve the same underlying root cause as the benchmark instances, while appearing in substantially different real-world project contexts with different build systems, dependencies, and usage scenarios.\respto{E0-0.4}

-\textbf{Approach}: At the \texttt{Apply} layer, we kept the code context the same by performing the code transformation actions on buggy code in the same project as the original benchmark.
-Here, we intended to evaluate the SUE's performance by checking whether it can recognize the buggy patterns and apply the corresponding fixes for bugs from completely different project contexts.
-This is more challenging as, in addition to understanding the structure and the logic of the corresponding code snippets, the SUEs also need to take the coding context (e.g., external dependencies, deployment environment, and usage scenarios) into consideration.
-To ensure the freshness of our evaluation datasets, we intended to inject new bugs, which have the same characteristics as our benchmark datasets, into real-world projects.
-Our steps are listed below:
+\textbf{Approach}: At the \texttt{Apply} layer, we evaluated SUEs on synthetic bugs derived from the original benchmark while preserving similar buggy behavior in new local contexts.
+Here, we evaluate whether SUEs can identify and repair bugs that preserve the same underlying root cause as the benchmark instances, but appear in substantially different real-world project environments.
+This is more challenging because, beyond understanding the structure and logic of the corresponding code snippets, the SUEs must also break down unfamiliar project contexts (e.g., external dependencies, deployment environment, and usage scenarios) into relevant and irrelevant parts, and then determine which local operations, state transitions, or missing checks correspond to the same latent failure root cause as in the benchmark bug.
+To ensure the freshness of our evaluation datasets, we injected new bugs with the same underlying root causes as the benchmark instances into real-world projects.
+Importantly, the goal of this layer is not to reproduce the same buggy pattern or patch shape from the original benchmark, but to preserve the same failure mechanism in a substantially different real-world environment.
+In this sense, the increase in cognitive complexity comes from requiring the SUEs to abstract away from surface-level similarity and recover the same deeper failure mechanism across substantially different contextual realizations.
+Our steps are listed below:\respto{R1-2.2} \respto{R1-0.5}